rakeshk205/Hello-World/README.md

 # Hello-World
-This is hello world repo to getting started in git
+This is hello world repo to getting started in git and how to commit and create branches